-Well, ATG’s inaugural Quote 2 Cast Summit is in the books, but I am pleased to say that the ripples from this deep dive into the pond are continuing to flow!
+W ell, ATG’s inaugural Quote 2 Cast Summit is in the books, but I am pleased to say that the ripples from this deep dive into the pond are continuing to flow!
 Since opening the doors of the Missoula Solution Center in 2011, ATG has always been proud to be a key contributor to the local community.

 What an amazing couple of days – watching customers, prospects, educators, analysts, partners, and colleagues interact with one another with meaningful conversations about life, career, projects, family, and passion.
 From the shores of the Blackfoot and Clark Fork rivers, to the heights of Snowbowl, to the confines of the historic Wilma Theatre, even to late night festivities at Red’s Bar – pods of two, or four, or 10, or even 20, were forming and reforming throughout the week, engaging in genuine dialogue on the key topics of our industry.